npsboy/Delegate-AI/README.md

 <img src="public/images/banner.png" width="400"/>
-Helps you prepare for Model United Nations with AI. <br>
+Helps you prepare for Model United Nations with AI.

 ## Features:
 - Gives you a brief overview of your delegation and its stance.
 - Write a Position Paper.